Search This Blog

 Nicky Brett’s Grip

-Although Brett’s overall delivery is speedy, the amount of time he takes confirming that his finger positions are precise is longer than for most.
-This is because, being a palm bowler, the bowl does indeed toll off his fingers and hence they need to be precisely positioned.
+Although Brett’s overall delivery is speedy, the amount of time he takes to confirm that his finger positions are precise is longer than most.
+This is because, being a palm bowler, the bowl does indeed roll off his fingers and hence they need to be precisely positioned.

 Brett’s Opposite Hand Position